renkman/vscode-language-amigae/README.md

 The first draft of is now ready for testing.

+### 0.1.3

+- Fixed IF grammar bug
+- Added grammar for SELECT block and LOOP block
+- Added keywords SIZEOF, DEC, INC, JUMP and EXIT

 ### 0.1.0

 - Code and syntax highlighting for Amiga E is implemented